Workshop instructors

 Peter Wagensonner

 As a trained master woodturner, he has been running his own studio since 1987.
-He has been working with artistic sculptures and objects for more than 35 years.
-The trained woodturner produces vessels, urns, wooden balls and large sculptures from whole tree trunks.
-His connection to wood and trees inspires him in his search for the shape that lies within the material.
+Sculptures and objects have accompanied the artist for more than 35 years.
+The trained woodturner produces vessels, urns, wooden spheres and even large sculptures from whole tree trunks.
+His connection to wood and trees inspires him in his search for form in the material.
 His works have been shown in numerous galleries, museums and exhibitions.

 Workshops with Peter Wagensonner